OmerCelikel/IoTSensorMonitoring/sensorApp/sensorApp/TASKS.md

 #  Tasks
--   Put Data to Home Screen
+-   Put Data to View Controller
 -   String File to Keep All Strings in Project
 -   Color File
 -   LaunchScreen